dotnet/csharplang/proposals/ref-readonly-parameters.md

 Overload resolution will allow mixing `ref`/`ref readonly`/`in` callsite annotations and parameter modifiers as denoted by the table in [the summary of this proposal](#summary), i.e., all *allowed* and *warning* cases will be considered as possible candidates during overload resolution.
 Specifically, there's a change in existing behavior where methods with `in` parameter will match calls with the corresponding argument marked as `ref`&mdash;this change will be gated on LangVersion.

+Note that there is no change in overriding for `ref` and `in` modifiers, they cannot be interchanged, because the signatures aren't binary compatible.
+For consistency, the same is true for other signature matching purposes (e.g., hiding) and conversions.

 ### Metadata encoding
 [metadata]: #metadata-encoding